OAI/Outreach/2023-Planning.md

 * Marsh: We are still working on what makes the community resonate
 * What is a healthy community?
 Engagement?
 Numbers of new members?
 We need more involvement and people participating.
 AsyncAPI and GraphQL have done a good job, they are co-evolving with tooling.
 We took the spec out of Swagger, so we are a standard, which is different from software.
 * Kevin: difference between open source community and open standards.
 Open source software tends to have more iterations.
 A lot is done via email.
 Should we bring in more tools?
-* Stu: We are still struggling with finding relevance
+* Stu: We are still struggling with finding relevance meaning the value to the various types of members.
+Evident relevance to tool and related solution vendors, limited relevance to developers at large and their management (funding authority).
+The latter sees benefit to using the spec but not to actively contributing in the ongoing development.

 ## Additional thoughts from the January 20, 2023 meeting
 * Neal: thoughts on OAI challenges - perhaps can lead to goals?
 * Swagger vs OAS - is the terminology still obfuscating?
    * Stu: Not sure if this is a goal, more of a challenge.
-As an organization, we’re not moving beyond OAS and talking about other APIS.
-SIGs do have latitude.
-What is doable within the constraints of the OAS?
+As an organization, we've talked about efforts of value beyond the spec.
+There are many issues concerning the creation and publication of APIs to address.
+Possible solutions stray beyond the spec.
+While SIGs do have some latitude, do we state as a goal to address issues beyond the spec?
 * Neal: First step is putting ideas on paper, being able to share and get feedback from the community
 * People carving out time of their busy day.
 Organizations not allocating time for them to work on OAI/OAS
    * Stu: Goes with the value prop, they are making them a greater investment by contributing labor, should have a positive ROI for them
 * We haven't been as open as we need to, so conversations happening elsewhere
    * Things have improved over the last year.
 We've opened up our Slack workspace and started a Discord channel.
 But these might need tending.
 * Tooling - dependency on ecosystem tooling inhibits adoption of latest spec version
    * Stu: This is a value prop problem again.
-Value not understood by vendors that are making the tools
+Value not perceived by vendors that are making the tools.
+The cost/risk of upgrading apparently not justified with sufficient ROI.
 * Value proposition of being an OAI member.
 Are we not articulating the value proposition well enough, or do we need to improve the value prop for membership?
    * Stu: We should be looking at clarifying the value prop for upgrading to 3.1.
 Is there something we can do to make the path to adoption easier?